zwotzie/Raspberry-Motion-OpenCV/README.md

 Not sure if motion areas are quit good enough to train a tensorflow model.
 We will see.

+The areas for small parts (the mouse) is not good enough.
+I used labelImg for that.

 ## Hardware
 - Raspberry Pi 3B+
 - NightVision Camera